 Fixed Income is an investment style designed to return income on a periodic basis.
 Generally, fixed income strategies invest in bonds, real estate, loans, and other types of debt instruments.
 Diversifiable risks associated with fixed income investing include, but are not limited to, opportunity risk, credit risk, reinvestment risk, and call risk.
 An asset-backed security is a security which is backed by a loan, lease, receivables, or other debt against assets other than real estate and mortgage-backed securities.
 Emerging markets, in regards to fixed income, refers to investing in fixed income securities issued by the government of a developing nation or corporations within these nations.
 Likewise, international investing, in terms of fixed income, refers to investing in the same line of products but from a foreign nation which may or may not be a developing nation.
 Investment grade refers to the credit rating of a particular security.
-In the S&P rating system, securities are rated from AAA to D. Securities with ratings of AAA, AA, A, and BBB are considered investment grade.
-Investment grade is not a guarantee that the security will produce a return.
+In the S&P rating system, securities are rated from AAA to D. Securities with ratings of AAA, AA, A, and BBB are considered investment grade is not a guarantee that the security will produce a return.
 High yield bonds refer to bonds with a low credit rating that have the potential for substantially higher yield returns than investment grade bonds; these bonds are also referred to as junk bonds.
 High yield bond prices tend to fluctuate more than higher rated bonds; their values will generally fall as interest rates rise and are affected by short-term credit developments to a greater degree than higher rated bonds.
 An inflation protected security (IPS) is one which guarantees a real rate of return which is the nominal return minus the inflation rate.
 While inflation-protected securities often come in the form of U.S. Treasury Bonds, also referred to as TIPS, corporate entities may issue an IPS as well.
 Municipal bonds are a type of debt security issued by a state, municipality, or county for the purpose of financing expenditures.
-While municipal bonds are free from federal taxes, state and local governments are free to set their own tax policy in regards to municipal bonds.
-Treasury Securities are securities issued by the U.S. Government.
-Generally issued to fund its operations and backed by the full faith and credit of the U.S. Government, treasury securities are considered extremely low risk investments.
-Treasuries may include: Treasury Bills (T-Bills), short-term debt instruments which mature one month to one year after issue; Treasury Notes, which mature at one to ten years after issue; Treasury Bonds (T-Bond), marketable, long-term fixed-interest debt instruments with a maturity over ten years; or Treasury Inflation Protected Securities (TIPS), long-term debt instruments that mature between five and twenty years and are indexed to inflation in order to shield investors from inflation risks.
-The return on treasury investments is measured by the Treasury Yield.
+While municipal bonds are free to set their own tax